overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

     the blocks in Minecraft.
 There are lots of irregular blocks that aren't cubes (fences, torches, doors) which require custom rendering.
 Irregular blocks are not covered by this design document.
-Each type of block has its own function in :mod:`overviewer_core.textures` that defines how to render it.
+Each type of block has its own function in :mod:`overviewer.textures` that defines how to render it.

 .. image:: blockrendering/texturecubing.png